 Making a decision on whether to buy or lease your business property should not be taken lightly.
-Tony Coates, head of the commercial property team at Birchall Blackburn Law, explains the pros and cons.
+Jennifer McGowan, commercial property solicitor at Birchall Blackburn Law, explains the pros and cons.

 Buying your own premises can mean freedom from landlords and leases